Govt allows direct overseas listing of securities by Indian public companies

 Govt allows direct overseas listing of securities by Indian public companies1 min read .
-Updated: 17 May 2020, 12:14 PM IST
+17 May 2020

 - Private companies which list NCDs on stock exchanges not to be regarded as listed companies.